Entering the European market for shea butter

 Interviews with European buyers and importers of shea butter suggest that the market price of shea butter has increased since the COVID-19 pandemic because of the disruption caused to supply chains, in particular, increasing transportation costs and delays in receiving orders.
 Disruptions to supply are expected to continue because of lockdown and quarantine measures introduced during the COVID-19 pandemic.

-- Monitor the prices of cocoa butter because that will affect the price of shea butter is still influenced by it.
+- Monitor the prices of cocoa butter because the price of shea butter is still influenced by it.